 Let's take a closer look at figuring out your monthly cost of living and decide for ourselves whether this is doable for you.
 What I'm going to do is present you with a list of costs that you might incur.
 Some of these might be ongoing monthly or yearly expenses (eg: lawn care) and others might be one time purchases (eg: buying a golf cart).

-This cost alone exceeds the seemingly attractive monthly cost of living estimate provided by The Villages, but again, a lot of people buying here do pay for their homes in cash and never get a mortgage, so a mortgage payment may or may not apply to you.
+This cost alone exceeds the seemingly attractive monthly cost of living estimate provided by The Villages, but again, a lot of people buying in The Villages do pay for their homes in cash and never get a mortgage, so a mortgage payment may or may not apply to you.

-I think The Villages estimate of $100/month here is pretty accurate.
+I think The Villages estimate of $100/month here is a little low, considering the current state of Florida's property insurance market.
+I'd call it $200/month instead.
 Of course you can adjust this up or down based on how much home you intend to buy accordingly.
-But, even though it likely won’t be required that you carry it, I always tell people to get flood insurance too just in case.
-So let’s call that an additional $400/year or about $33/month to be safe.
+But, even though it likely won't be required that you carry it, I always tell people to get flood insurance too just in case.
+So let's call that an additional $400/year or about $33/month to be safe.

 This one is pretty straightforward.
-At $159 a month currently (changes tied to the CPI) this covers much of what makes The Villages such a draw.
-Things like golf on the executive courses, swimming, tennis, organized activities, 24 hour neighborhood watch and more.
+At $189 a month currently for new buyers, this covers much of what makes The Villages such a draw.
+Things like golf on the executive courses, swimming, tennis, organized activities, 24-hour neighborhood watch and more.

-The Villages estimates this at $250/month, which I would consider to be the low end for this price home.
+The Villages estimates this at $240/month, which I would consider to be the low end for this price home.
 The actual will depend whether you qualify for homestead, and which county it is located in.
-But for a $250,000 home count on paying between $3,000 and $4,500 per year, which works out to between $250 and $375 per month.
+But for a $350,000 home count on paying between $3,000 and $4,500 per year, which works out to between $250 and $375 per month.

 You’ll learn more about this in my book, but you’ll likely have a CDD infrastructure assessment and a maintenance assessment.
 The infrastructure assessment can be paid off, and many homeowners choose to do that.
 You’ll see some resales advertised with the statement “Bond paid” or “no bond”.
 But regardless you’ll always have the CDD maintenance assessment to contend with.